mikegwatson/ZodiarkPiSound/README.md

 ***Note*** Can not use a dual axis encoder with this setup, since it uses the extra I<sup>2</sup>C pins

 ### Wiring
-Wire SparkFun Qwiic Buzzer As follows:
+Wire SparkFun Qwiic Buzzer As follows:<br>
 <img src="https://github.com/user-attachments/assets/e8fe0486-fe48-446f-a433-ebbc0ed86099" alt="ZodiarkPiQwiicBuzzer1" width="378" height="504">

 Prepare To Hide The Buzzer: